Interactions of nanocarriers with biological components: Engineering interfaces

 We are currently focusing on the defined analysis of interactions between blood plasma proteins and polymeric nanocarriers by applying a combination of different physicochemical techniques including dynamic and static light scattering (DLS/SLS), isothermal titration calorimetry (ITC), high performance liquid chromatography (HPLC), asymmetric flow field-flow fractionation (AF-FFF), gel electrophoresis and differential scanning fluorimetry (DSF).
 Together with the group of Prof. Volker Mailänder also liquid chromatography-mass spectrometry is used to analyze protein patterns.
 A combination of these analytical methods allows addressing multiple aspects of protein-nanocarrier interactions like the characterization of binding affinities, determination of aggregation phenomena in concentrated blood plasma, evaluation of protein stability etc.

 Additionally, we are focusing on covalent and non-covalent surface "engineering" with proteins or other biomolecules that feature interesting biological properties.
 These properties range from "stealth" characteristics (i.e. prolonging blood circulation time by reducing unspecific cell uptake) to active targeting effects and combinations of both.
-This engineering is a current topic in two ongoing EU wide collaborative projects: "VES4US" and "LODE".
-VES4US is part of the Horizon 2020 FET-OPEN program and aims at producing extracellular vesicles from a natural source and tailoring them via specific surface functionalization for different applications.
-In the LODE project (JPND - Joint Programme for Neurodegenerative Research), we are aiming at obtaining a better understanding of the mechanisms behind neurodegenerative diseases and developing potential new therapeutic approaches through the application of engineered nanocarriers.
+This engineering is a current topic in the EU wide collaborative project "BOW - Biogenic Organotropic Wetsuits".
+BOW is part of the FET Proactive: emerging paradigms and communities call and aims at developing a versatile platform to coat nanomaterials with extracellular vesicle membranes and tailoring them via specific surface functionalization for biomedical applications.